Peptide Antigen Database

-How to Search for the Peptide Antigen Sequence
+How to Search for the Right Peptide Antigen Database?

 Search your target protein in the box below by inputting the protein name or accession number.
 For each protein, the database will provide you with the protein sequence and up to 3 peptide sequences with detailed antigenic information.
-Using these peptides, our PolyExpress™antibody services can produce high quality polyclonal antibodies with guaranteed ELISA titer >1:64,000 and Western Blot success rate of over 95%.
+Using these peptides, our PolyExpress™antibody services can produce high quality polyclonal antibodies with guaranteed ELISA titer of > 1:64,000 and western blot success rate of over 95%.

-If user enters a valid Uniprot ID, UniProt accession number or RefSeq protein id, it will not consider the species and reviewed settings.
-The choices of species and reviewed settings are considered only if user queries protein names, protein description or gene names.
+If you enter a valid Uniprot ID, UniProt accession number or RefSeq protein ID, the system will not consider the species and reviewed settings of your query.
+The choices of species and reviewed settings are considered only if you query protein names, protein description or gene names.

-A unique feature of Genscript's Peptide Antigen Database is that up to 3 peptide antigens are identified across the target protein sequence.
-In some instances, peptide antibodies fail to recognize the folded conformation of the native protein.
-However, generating antibodies against multiple antigens can significantly increase the success rate of endogenous protein detection.
-GenScript's Peptide Antigen Database is an exciting new resource for antigen selection, taking you one step closer to generating an antibody optimized for your particular application.
+A unique feature of Genscript's Peptide Antigen Database is that up to 3 peptide antigens across the target protein sequence are identified.
+Given that in some instances, peptide antibodies fail to recognize the folded conformation of the native protein, generating antibodies against multiple antigens can significantly increase the success rate of endogenous protein detection.
+GenScript's Peptide Antigen Database is an exciting new resource for antigen selection; taking you one step closer to generating an efficient antibody optimized for your particular application.

 This database contains more than two million proteins from 186 species.

-- Peptide sequence that can be used as antigen for each protein
+- An optimized peptide sequence for each specific protein that can be used as an antigen for antibody production;